 Applications from both individual faculty and research teams are encouraged via a centralized mechanism that has been established for the submission of Letters of Intent (LOIs) and full applications.
 Submitted LOIs and applications will be reviewed by committees assembled by each of the six Research Themes:

 Our mission is to accelerate discoveries toward better health.
 Here you can find :

 In order to advance therapeutics, medical devices/diagnostics, and digital health technologies across campus, the Technology Development Group (TDG), UCLA Health / David Geffen School of Medicine (DGSOM), UCLA Henry Samueli School of Engineering & Applied Science and the College's Divisions of Life Sciences and Physical Sciences are collaborating to present the UCLA Fund for Innovation.
 This opportunity is open to UCLA faculty from all Schools who have signed the UCLA Patent Policy.

 Spin is the world's largest database of sponsored funding opportunities.
 Spin has the ability to conduct customized searches based on an investigator’s profile, save searches, and create funding alerts.
 Learn more

-The Grants Submission Unit supports the grant application process, with particular emphasis on large and complex grants.
-Tools and services may include provision of grant writing outlines and detailed checklists of required components, project management and multisite coordination, and review and editing of grant narrative for consistency, clarity and responsiveness to the RFA.
+The Grants Submission Unit (GSU) supports the grant application process, with particular emphasis on large and complex grants.
+Tools and services may include provision of grant writing outlines and detailed checklists of required components, project management and multi-site coordination, review and editing of grant narrative for consistency, clarity and responsiveness to the FOA.

 Find boilerplate text for the following: